What is an echocardiogram?

 - The size and shape of your heart, and the size, thickness and movement of your heart’s walls.

 - If the heart valves are working correctly.

 - If blood is leaking backwards through your heart valves (regurgitation).

 - If the heart valves are too narrow (stenosis).

-- If there is a tumor or infectious growth around your heart valves.
+- If a tumor or infectious growth is around your heart valves.

-The test also will help your doctor find out if there are:
+The test also will help your health care team find out if you have: